QubesOS/qubes-doc/common-tasks/backup-emergency-restore-v4.md

     extract only the files necessary for your VM (`vmX`) with `tar -i -xvf qubes-backup-2015-06-05T123456 backup-header backup-header.hmac vmX/`.

- 3. Set the backup passhprase environment variable.
+ 2. Set the backup passhprase environment variable.
 While this isn't strictly required, it will be handy later and will avoid saving the passphrase in the shell's history.

-        read backup_pass
+        [user@restore ~]$ read backup_pass

- 4. Verify the integrity of `backup-header`.
+ 3. Verify the integrity of `backup-header`.
 For compatibility reasons, `backup-header.hmac` is an encrypted *and integrity protected* version of `backup-header`.